shakfu/pd-unauthorized/README.txt

-# pd-unauthorized

-## Note on this version

-This is a minor revision of an older version for Yves Degoyon's `unauthorized` puredata library.
-The main change is that it builds easily with the wonderful `pd-lib-builder`.
-I created this version so I could run patchers which referenced externals in this library.
-No further development of this version is anticipated.

-Please read on for the original README and visit the original site of `unauthorized`: http://ydegoyon.free.fr/software.html for further interest.

-## Original README

 unauthorized is a library of GUI objects and a handful of objects for working with streaming and mp3s.
 The home page for the GPL version is here: